FanDuel’s Dinger Tuesday, Explained: Why This Beloved Promotion Is So Valuable

 Not all games are created equal, though, and that’s important to consider when making your selections.
 A game lined at 11 at Coors Field in Colorado is likely to have far more home runs than a game lined at 6.5 at Citi Field in New York.

-This is especially true in April, when cold weather and wind plays more of an impact in ball flights in certain climates.
+This is especially true in April, when cold weather and wind plays more of a factor in ball flights in certain climates.

 General Strategy

-1) If you’re not going to play every game on the board, pick the games with the worst pitchers, highest totals and biggest hitters parks.
+1) Pick the games with the worst pitchers, highest totals and best hitters parks.
 You can access the ballpark conditions around the league using our Sports Insights Weather Tool.
+The promo doesn't change if you bet a game with a high total .. so take players in games with high totals.
+It's also not like DFS where it matters if everyone takes the same players.

 2) Look at pitcher/hitter hand splits and run values against the starting pitcher’s most frequent pitches.
 Specific hitter vs. specific pitcher splits can be good, but small samples are dangerous there and don’t tend to be particularly predictive in the long run.